When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

 Most credit cards also have an app so that you can carefully track the balance as you spend.
 But, be aware that there can sometimes be a delay in showing your outgoings when you spend money abroad or during the holidays, so you should also keep a mental note of anything you’ve spent.

-Pay in the local currency: If you’re outside of the UK and you are given the option to pay in GDP (£) or the local currency, always opt for the local currency.
+Pay in the local currency: If you’re outside of the UK and you are given the option to pay in British pounds (GBP £) or the local currency, always opt for the local currency.
 This is to avoid being charged conversion fees.
 For instance, if you are in Spain then pay in Euros, or if you are in America pay in US Dollars.

 Which Banks Don't Charge for Using a Debit Card Abroad?

-Barclays, Chase and Starling Bank all offer debit cards that can be used abroad in terms of making purchases without fees.
+Chase and Starling Bank offer debit cards that can be used abroad without foreign transaction fees, while some Barclays accounts may also offer fee-free spending abroad depending on the product.
 There can be charges for making cash withdrawals, so you need to check with the applicable bank.
 However, these three banks also give you the option of avoiding a credit card when travelling if you currently aren’t eligible for more credit.

 What is the Best Bank Card to Use Abroad?

-The best bank card to use abroad is any that doesn’t charge you fees for spending internationally.
+A good bank card to use abroad is one that doesn’t charge foreign transaction fees for spending and has low or no fees for cash withdrawals.
 Ideally, it should also offer free cash withdrawals in case you need to pay in cash while on holiday.
 The card should not have any hidden fees and also provide free customer support that you can access while abroad.

 What Can I Use Instead of a Credit Card for Travel?